nltk/nltk_book/en/app-issues.rst

 * Chapter 12: The last two sections planned for this chapter (NLTK Roadmap, NLP-Complete Problems) have not been written yet.

+* Appendix B: Some images overlap the text (an issue we thought we had previously solved).

 * References: we haven't worked out how to convert the references from BibTeX into Docbook.
   The HTML version is at ``http://nltk.googlecode.com/svn/trunk/doc/en/bibliography.html`` and